Xalil404/DisTrivia/README.md

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1693828552/Project%201/Screenshot_2023-09-04_at_12.55.11_PM_zs4sww.png" width="auto" height="auto" alt="image of the DisTrivia wireframes for Mobile">

 ## Features
-The DisTrivia website consists of 1 page which contains a trivia quiz with 10 questions on Disney related themes and topics.
+The DisTrivia website consists of 1 page which contains a trivia quiz with 10 questions on Disney related themes and topics and at its completion lets the user know how many questions they answered correctly.

 ### Home page
 * The home page has two centered areas, one for the site description and one for the quiz area for a user to test their knowledge and initiate the quiz.